rjframe/camino/README.md

 # Three exercises, three times a day.
 3 daily     Spanish             3 exercises

 # The '-' makes it an undesireable habit.
-It only matters for reporting.
+This only matters for reporting.
 -daily      Sleep in
 ```

 Habit tracking will be in a JSON list file, so you can easily edit it if
-necessary and have options for tooling and reporting outside of camino (easy
+necessary and have options for tooling, integrations, and reporting outside of
-integration with inotify, status bars, etc.).
+camino.

 See [Design.md](Design.md) for the probable command-line interface.

 ### Known Issues

-It doesn't work yet!
+It isn't ready yet!

 ## Contributing